 I tried to recall the accident.
 The very thought made me squirm and shudder.
 What would have happened of Chinnu and Ammu ?
 I didn’t know.
 I wanted to ask someone, but my tongue wouldn’t oblige.

-There I lay, on the bed, unaware of the happenings outside, within the safety of the casualty – Half alive, or better, half dead.
+There I lay, on the bed, unaware of the happenings outside, within the safety of the casualty – Half alive, or worse, half dead.

 Thanks to Adeeba Fathima for the title suggestion.